One (or several) of these Hagadot should be at your Seder this year

 As far as I know, this is one of the few copies available in the market.

-Known in English as Leghorn, Livorno, on the Western coast of Tuscany, on the Ligurian Sea, is considered one of the most important ports in the country.
+Known in English as Leghorn, Livorno, on the Western coast of Tuscany, on the Ligurian Sea, is considered one of the most important ports in Italy.
 It had a thriving Jewish community and a prolific Hebrew-publishing industry.

 The Sarajevo Haggadah.
 Prosveta-Svjetlost.
 Beograd, Sarajevo, 1988.

 I am not talking here about the illuminated manuscript codex from medieval Spain, kept at the National Museum in Sarajevo.
-I am referring to a reproduction published by those two companies, complemented with a study written by Eugen Werber, that you can bring to the table.
+I am referring to this reproduction published by Prosveta and Svjetlost, complemented with a study by Eugen Werber, that you can bring to the table.

-The study looks at the fascinating history of this manuscript, one of the oldest Sefardic hagadot in the world, originating in Barcelona around 1350, which professor Cecil Roth called “a priceless specimen of book illumination,” and analyzes all its folios.
+The study, which analyzes all its folios, looks at the fascinating history of this manuscript, one of the oldest Sefardic hagadot in the world, originating in Barcelona around 1350.
+Professor Cecil Roth called “a priceless specimen of book illumination.”

 Passover Agada/Agada de Pesah.
 According to the Custom of the Seattle Sephardic Community.
 Edited by Isaac Azose and Isaac Maimon, 1995.